juw0n/cProgrammingLesson/README.md

 double (8 byte) | %lf for printing float (4 byte) | %f for printing char (4 byte) | %c for printing -->

+# we use "sizeof" to get the size of a data type e.g sizeof(age)
+# in C, we use scanf to get inputs from users